justadamhopkins/Rick-Morty-World/README.md

 - Path aliases implemented using Typescript.
 - Build pipeline implemented using Vercel.
 The mini app can be found hosted [here](https://rick-morty-world.vercel.app).
 - Folder structure fleshed out to give you an idea as to how i would structure an app.
+- I followed the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) pattern for all my commit history.

 ## What i would do to finish the app

 - Finish out UI components for characters page.
+  - Build out components for the location and episode info blocks.
+This should allow us to remove the conditional logic out of the character template.
 - Add integration tests for my custom api endpoints.
+I would use nock to mock out http requests.
 - Add Cypress E2E tests for pages and Cypress visual regression tests for pages.
 - Improve and flesh out a full design system using css variables.
 - Update the characters api endpoint to consume a query param name to fetch either Rick or Morty characters.